The Little Theatre on the Square

-The Little Theatre on the Square is a theater in Sullivan, Illinois.
-It is located in Sullivan's town square on Harrison Street.
-It is the only professional theater between Chicago and St. Louis.
+The Little Theatre on the Square is a theater in Sullivan, Illinois, founded by Guy S. Little, Jr. in 1957.
+It is located in the Sullivan town square on Harrison Street.

 History

 The theater originally opened in 1924 as a movie theater, called "The Grand Theatre."
 The Grand Theatre showed movies throughout the year, except during the summer months.
-It was in 1957 that Guy S. Little, Jr. came up with the idea of renting out the theater for the summer months to present plays.
-Renting the theater allowed him to begin fulfilling his lifelong dream of owning and operating a professional theater.
+Guy S. Little, Jr., who was originally from Sullivan, returned after graduate school and training in theater in New York, and then in 1957 began renting the theater for what was called a "Summer of Musicals at the Grand Theatre" until 1962.